 Every park and patio is filled to the brim and there are off-the-shoulder tops as far as the eye can see.
 It can only mean one thing – it’s officially #summer18.
 Did you know that the summer months are some of the most expensive of the year?

 2. Shop Your Neighbourhood Flea Market

 Need a present for a friend’s birthday?
 Or maybe you just want to spruce up your home with some unique finds?
 You could hit up one of the numerous boutiques Toronto has to offer, but if you’re looking for a dal, flea markets are where it’s at.
-The next Parkdale Flea Market is on July 9 and the Trinity Bellwoods Flea is on July 16.
+The next Parkdale Flea Market is on July 14 and the Trinity Bellwoods Flea is on July 15.
 But if you’re not a west-ender, don’t worry.
-There are summer markets in Leslieville, the Distillery District, and many more Toronto neighbourhoods.
+There are summer markets in Leslieville and many more Toronto neighbourhoods.

 3. Take your Workout Routine Outdoors

 Now that it’s summer, there’s no need to shell out your hard-earned cash on fancy indoor exercise classes.
 There are so many outdoor activities you can do that will help you work up a sweat for way less.
 You could join a running group, go on a hike in High Park, grab a friend for a round of tennis, the opportunities are endless!

 Bonus tip: if you do have a gym membership, many places will let you pause it for a month or two so you can enjoy the summer sun this July and then return to the comfort of an air-conditioned workout studio in the fall.